 You can see the YouTube of this section here

-My week in Barbate was quietly pleasing, wandering around the narrow streets, stalls and shops, with nothing particular to do except wait out the Levante Winds.
+If you have to be stuck somewhere for a week, Barbate isn't a bad place to be.
+I spent my time wandering around the narrow streets, stalls and shops, with nothing particular to do except wait out the Levante Winds.
 And boy did they blow!
 Mid-week they were at their height, nearly 60 knots, when it wasn’t gusting it was just blowing, the constant noise is something I got used to.

 I can’t recommend Hostal Barbate enough.
 They are bike friendly, allowing Bay in my room with me.
 I could wash clothes in my room and hang them out on the washing line, so I had everything a bikepacker could want!
 The thing I value most is my privacy, I want leaving alone, and this they did.
 I could ask if I needed anything.
 Occasionally the cleaning staff would ask if I needed anything.
 Trinny, the housekeeper was very helpful, actually slowing down her speech so I could catch what she said!